MediaCrush/mediacrush.github.io/_posts/2013-07-19-MediaCrush-for-users.md

 get back to you.

 Oh, and **make sure you install the latest version of Reddit Enhancement Suite**.
-[/u/honestbleeps](http://reddit.com/user/honestbleeps) has been delightfully supportive of our efforts.
+[/u/honestbleeps](http://reddit.com/user/honestbleeps) has been been kind enough to integrate MediaCrush support into the latest version of RES.
 Make sure you give him a great big hug the next time you see him.

 <div class="small">* Those powerful servers and that bandwidth aren't free.
 We'd love your
 <a href="https://mediacru.sh/donate">donation</a>!</div>